The concept of Gross National Happiness (GNH) began in Bhutan. This post looks at GNH around the world and in the United States.

 Author’s Soap Box

-Historically, the United States has focused on business and financial indicators to determine how successful we are as country and measure the health our economy.
-Happiness and wellbeing of the populace has been downplayed.
+Historically, the United States has focused on business and financial indicators to determine how successful we are as a country and measure the health our economy.
+Happiness and well-being of the populace have been downplayed.

 “Happiness is the meaning and the purpose of life, the whole aim and end of human existence.”